Where Clouds Are Made of Rock

 - Why not arrange for a taxi to take you out to Bhaktapur, a medieval town in the Kathmandu Valley

 We reckon the flight to Lhasa is one of the best in the world.
 Why, you ask?
 Just look out the window - that's Mt Everest right there.
-Swing past Potala Palace, Jokhang Temple, Barkhor Bazaar, Drepung and Sera Monastery.
+Swing past Potala Palace.
+In your spare time, check out Jokhang Temple, Barkhor Bazaar, Drepung and Sera Monastery.

 - Embark on the flight to Lhasa - one of the most spectacular flights in the world